Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Introduction

 In relevant researches, authors performed signboard detection in three types of approaches: (i) text segmentation method (TSM), (ii) classical image processing and edge detection (CIPED) and (iii) segmentation based learning algorithm (SBLA).
 However, existing works commonly focus on one or two of the mentioned approaches.
 Applying \textbf{TSM} without detecting the signboard is a common strategy for retrieving signboard information \cite{socr, koreantextoutdoor} aiming to minimize the system complexity.
 Authors in \cite{socr} used Maximally Stable Extremely Region (MSER) algorithm to detect signboard region by segmenting texts for information extraction.
 They showed that their multi scale approach combined with TSM is able to recognize signboard texts successfully.
 A system according to TSM technique for signboard text recognition and translation was proposed in \cite{koreantextoutdoor}. \textbf{CIPED} methods are popular for simple and cost efficient implementation on signboard detection.
 Applications of CIPED methods can be found in \cite{robust, generic, signboardDANN}.
-Authors in \cite{generic} showed successful result of their CIPED approach for signboard detection on 104 image dataset.
-Another CIPED based system was developed in \cite{robust} where they introduced a few image processing techniques such as dilation, erosion and distortion correction to reduce noises.
+The authors in \cite{generic} showed that their CIPED approach can detect signboards based on a small size dataset containing only 104 images.
+Another CIPED based system was developed in \cite{robust} where the authors introduced a few image processing techniques such as dilation, erosion and distortion correction to reduce noises.
 They claimed that their proposed system can detect the signboard area.
 The recent rise of deep learning based algorithms has inspired researchers to solve the signboard detection problem using \textbf{SBLA} methods \cite{storeclassification, building, signboardDANN}.
-Generally, SBLA approaches are beneficial for large variety of object detection tasks \cite{surveillance, deepresidual, review, bio2020, detreco, endtoend}.
-The authors in \cite{signboardDANN} showed that combination of image processing techniques with neural network algorithm can boost the signboard detection and text recognition results.
-A system was developed using Faster R-CNN algorithm in another research \cite{IFRCNN} where they claimed to have improved the performance of Faster R-CNN on traffic sign detection by introducing secondary RoI proposal method.
+Generally, SBLA approaches are beneficial for large variety of object detection tasks \cite{surveillance, deepresidual, review, bio2020, detreco, endtoend, VehicleDetection}.
+The authors in \cite{signboardDANN} showed that the combination of image processing techniques with neural network algorithm can boost the signboard detection and text recognition results.
+A system was developed using Faster R-CNN (region-based Convolutional Neural Network) algorithm in another research \cite{IFRCNN} where they claimed to have improved the performance of Faster R-CNN on traffic sign detection by introducing secondary RoI proposal method.
 In \cite{building}, authors proposed a Faster R-CNN based detection algorithm for checking legality of building façades by detecting window, door, advertising objects and signboards.
 They showed that their method can detect signboards along with other objects.
 Store classification task was performed in \cite{storeclassification} where they solved the problem by detecting and recognizing store signboards successfully using segmentation based algorithms.